Is Flight Insurance Worth It?

 Suitcase check mark graphic

-And all it takes to start the claim process is a “pic and a click” – a picture of your baggage claim check or your lost-luggage form, sent electronically via your phone.
+And all it takes to start the claim process is a “pic and a click” – a picture of your baggage claim or your lost-luggage form, sent electronically via your phone.

 Because the claim process and claim payment is so fast, many times you’ll be able to use the money from your claim to buy replacement items when you’re still traveling … which is sort of the purpose of a luggage benefit – right?